Loops in Java with Examples

 Types of Loops in Java

-There are generally three types of loops in Java that are as follows:
+There are three main types of loops in Java:

 Nested Loops in Java